Background pattern

 Interactions with laboratory tests

-Use of Exital with food, drinks, and alcohol
+Using Exital with food, drinks and alcohol

-Pregnancy, breastfeeding, and fertility
+Pregnancy, breastfeeding and fertility

 If you take desvenlafaxine in the final stages of pregnancy, there may be an increased risk

-of excessive vaginal bleeding after delivery, especially if you have a history of bleeding disorders.
-Your doctor or midwife should know that you are taking this medication to advise you.
-When taking similar medications (SSRIs) during pregnancy, there may be an increased risk of a severe condition in the newborn called persistent pulmonary hypertension of the newborn (PPHN), causing the baby to breathe faster and turn blue.
-These symptoms usually begin within the first 24 hours after birth.
-If your baby has these symptoms, contact your doctor and/or midwife immediately.
+bleeding disorders.
+Your doctor or midwife should know that you are taking this medicine so they can advise you.
+When similar medicines (SSRIs) are taken during pregnancy, there may be an increased risk of a serious effect on the baby called persistent pulmonary hypertension of the newborn (PPHN), causing the baby to breathe faster and turn blue.
+These symptoms usually start during the first 24 hours after the baby is born.
+If your baby has these symptoms, you should contact your doctor and/or midwife immediately.

 Desvenlafaxine passes into breast milk.
 There is a risk of an effect on the baby.
 Therefore, do not use Desvenlafaxine during breastfeeding unless your doctor specifically advises you to do so.

-Driving and operating machinery
+Driving and using machines

-3. How to Take Exital
+3. How to take Exital

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor again.
+Follow exactly the instructions for taking this medicine given by your doctor.
+If you are unsure, consult your doctor again.

 The recommended dose is 50 mg once a day.
-Your doctor may increase your dose up to 100 mg once a day or even up to a maximum of 200 mg once a day if necessary.
+Your doctor may increase your dose to 100 mg once a day or even up to a maximum of 200 mg once a day if necessary.

 If you take more Exital than you should